ShounakRay/slack-beautify/README.md

 5. One instruction will show up on your terminal screen after some time.
 Be sure to follow it.

 And there ya go!

+You'll have to run it every time you **quit** Slack to see the updates.
+Just closing the window is fine.